danielmarbach/PerformanceTricksAzureSDK/README.md

 }
 ```

-It is pretty conventien that encoding classes allow to turn any arbitrary string into a byte array representation of that string.
-Unfortunately it also allocates quite a bit of memory and that overall when put into perspective can contribute to significant Gen0 garbage.
+It is pretty convenient that encoding classes allow to turn any arbitrary string into a byte array representation of that string.
+Unfortunately, it also allocates quite a bit of memory and that overall when put into perspective can contribute to significant Gen0 garbage.
 Because the hash code function accepts arbitrary strings we cannot assume a fixed upper bound for the partition key length.
 But it is possible to combine the knowledge we learned.

 ```csharp
 [SkipLocalsInit]